Skip to content

 Decriminalisation of Prostitution: The Evidence

-In November 2015, the parliamentary symposium ‘Decriminalisation of Prostitution: the Evidence’, took place in the House of Commons.
-The symposium brought together, for the first time in the UK, the largest and most robust body of evidence to date on decriminalisation.
-In the report, we included the key findings and the full transcript of the evidence submitted on the day and in writing, which provides a definitive source of statistical and qualitative information to inform law and policy.
+In November 2015, a parliamentary symposium in the House of Commons. brought together, for the first time in the UK, the largest and most robust body of evidence to date on decriminalisation.
+This report includes the key findings and the full transcript of the evidence submitted on the day and in writing, which provides a definitive source of statistical and qualitative information to inform law and policy.
 Read more.

 Covid-19 survey